kizdebski-ai/VVE/README.md

 **The Solution:** We integrated a **Multimodal RAG (Retrieval-Augmented Generation)** pipeline.
 *   When a user asks a question, we capture a high-resolution viewport snapshot of the canvas.
 *   We combine this visual data with a serialized JSON representation of the selected elements.
-*   This context is sent to a Vision-Language Model (like GPT-4o or Claude 3.5 Sonnet), allowing the AI to reason about spatial relationships and visual content, not just text.
+*   This context is sent to a Vision-Language Model (primarily **xAI Grok 4.1 Vision**, with **DeepSeek R1** as a robust fallback), allowing the AI to reason about spatial relationships and visual content, not just text.

 ## Tech Stack